surniaulula/wpsso-faq/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Added an 'href' attribute and 'return false;' to the onClick event for the "Click Question to Show Answer" option.
+	* Added an 'href' and 'return false;' to the onClick event for the "Click Question to Show Answer" option feature.
 * **Bugfixes**
 	* None.
 * **Developer Notes**